miloskal/rewsub/README.md

 # Rewsub

 Rewsub is a program for permanent movie-subtitle synchronization.
+Tested on Ubuntu 20.04

 ## Prerequisites